Spica-Vir/HPC-job-submission/Imperial-HPC-Job-Submission/README.md

 Note that this is also an illustruction of multi-threading feature of CRYSTAL23 and the fine-tuning of job submission script.
 In total 24 CPUs are used (one node), which are divided into 12 processes and 2 threads each process.

 ### CRYSTAL14

+*Configure file not maintained anymore.
+Please refer to the latest version of CRYSTAL.*

 *Author: K. Tallat-Kelpsa*